hardtware/DC2/README.md

 `ssh jack@dc2.local "cat >> .ssh/authorized_keys" < ~/.ssh/id_rsa.pub`

+enter your new password when prompted

+You should now be able to `ssh jack@dc2.local` and not be prompted for a password.

 3.5 If you are not in the `America/Los Angeles` timezone you can change it with `sudo dpkg-reconfigure tzdata`

 3.6 If you want to change the locale, follow directions at https://help.ubuntu.com/community/Locale